s223929/41934---Advanced-BIM-Materials/A5/README.md

 ### Your future for Advanced use of OpenBIM (answered individually)

 **s216096**
-- Are you likely to use OpenBIM tools in your thesis?
+- _Are you likely to use OpenBIM tools in your thesis?_
-- Are you likely to use OpenBIM tools in your professsional life in the next 10 years?
+- _Are you likely to use OpenBIM tools in your professsional life in the next 10 years?_

 **s223929**
-- Are you likely to use OpenBIM tools in your thesis?
+- _Are you likely to use OpenBIM tools in your thesis?_
-- Are you likely to use OpenBIM tools in your professsional life in the next 10 years?
+- _Are you likely to use OpenBIM tools in your professsional life in the next 10 years?_

 **s223898**
-- Are you likely to use OpenBIM tools in your thesis?
+- _Are you likely to use OpenBIM tools in your thesis?_

-- Are you likely to use OpenBIM tools in your professsional life in the next 10 years?
+- _Are you likely to use OpenBIM tools in your professsional life in the next 10 years?_

 Hopefully, yes, as it would optimize many manual processes.
 As the building sector (very) slowly transitions to becoming more digital—collaborating across sectors and adopting new, more effective tools, I am sure that OpenBIM will be implemented along the way.
 Furthermore, with the ongoing integration of AI, coding, and similar technologies across most sectors, I believe it is almost inevitable that OpenBIM will not play a role in professional my life within the next 10 years.

 ---
 ### Wrap up (answered individually)
-conclude the journey through A1-A5
+_Conclude the journey through A1-A5_

 **s216096**